deltachat/deltachat-pages/en/help.md

 ### Are there any plans for introducing a Delta Chat Web Client?

 - There are no immediate plans but some preliminary thoughts.
-- There are two avenues for introducing a Delta Chat Web Client, but both are significant work.
+- There are 2-3 avenues for introducing a Delta Chat Web Client, but all are significant work.
 For now, we focus on getting stable releases into all appstores (Google Play/iOS/Windows/macOS/Linux repositories) as native apps.
 - If you need a Web Client, because you are not allowed to install software on